 Is a Ductless HVAC system right for me?

 Ductless HVAC systems work well for a variety of different home environments.
-Though ultimately, it will depend on your space and your specific home comfort needs, most homeowners are able to use ductless HVAC for whole-house heating and cooling.
+Though ultimately, it will depend on your space and your specific home comfort needs, most homeowners can use ductless HVAC for whole-house heating and cooling.
 These systems allow for more efficient heating and cooling, which results in lower energy costs over time.

 To help you better understand if this type of HVAC system is right for you, here are just a few situations where ductless HVAC offers a particular advantage to homeowners:

-Many homeowners with larger homes, only find themselves using a few main rooms on a regular basis.
-These homeowners may be tempted to close the HVAC vents in the rooms they aren’t using in an effort to be more efficient.
-But the truth is that this can actually create pressure imbalances in your home, which can lead to mold problems.
-Not to mention, you may actually be making your HVAC system work harder, which leads to energy waste.
+Many homeowners with larger homes, only find themselves using a few main rooms regularly.
+These homeowners may be tempted to close the HVAC vents in the rooms they aren’t using to be more efficient.
+But the truth is that this can create pressure imbalances in your home, which can lead to mold problems.
+Not to mention, you may be making your HVAC system work harder, which leads to energy waste.

 Instead of doing this, we recommend installing a ductless HVAC system to help heat and cool the rooms that you are using.
 This will be far more efficient and effective than trying to use a traditional ducted system.
 You can then adjust the temperature in the rooms that you use often and set the home’s main thermostat minimally to reduce energy waste.